-Based in the UK, we have teams in Africa, Asia and Eastern Europe who have knowledge and insight into the relevant issues 'on the ground'.
+Based in the UK, we have teams in Africa and Asia who have local knowledge and insight into the relevant issues.
 We forge the connections that will create impact and support the development and scaling of projects.

 Based: London, UK